 On the first attempt, we found that many of the adjectives chosen were not always appropriate and that they did not help to paint the desired picture in the readers mind.

+The children said that we needed to change the rubric.
 They felt now that the Relational level would require an additional criteria.
 They said that instead of just saying that adjectives needed to be added, that the adjectives had to be appropriate in creating a desired picture.

 The children also realised that the poem could be built up using words that they new and then by using an online Thesaurus, they could find many other words which were appropriate for their writing.